 Prior to moving to Philadelphia, I attended Gettysburg College in Gettysburg, PA.
 In May 2017, I graduated with a Bachelor’s of Science degree in biology and a Minor in studio art.

 I started writing about science since I was in college.
 For the most part of my undergraduate career, I worked with Dr. Ryan Kerney in the Biology Department as his research assistant.
 With Kerney, I traveled across the Pacific Northwest, waded through frigid local ponds, and worked doggedly on the bench.
-Our research to unveil the secrets behind the symbiosis—living together between two or more organisms—of spotted salamander and green algae and has been featured on national media.
+Our research aimed to unveil the secrets behind the symbiosis—living together between two or more organisms—of spotted salamander and green algae and has been featured on national media.

 My research experience has not only taught me how to use a fluorescent microscope or how to culture cells but, more importantly, also made me realize the information gap between scientists and the general public, who are not in the front-line of science.